Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 ![Hashnode data region](https://cdn.hashnode.com/res/hashnode/image/upload/v1609578002128/sb3ryCO7Q.png)

-As for authentication you can choose between SSH and Password, I strongly urge you to use the SSH one.
+As for authentication, you can choose between SSH and Password.
+I strongly urge you to use the SSH one.
 It's way safer and eventually easier to use.

-For this you will need to get your SSH key, if you are using GitHub you likely will already have one.
+For this, you will need to get your SSH key.
+If you are using GitHub, you likely will already have one.

 Find it by running the following command in your terminal.